 Advocacy Activities & Updates

-SMFM supports policies to advance optimal and equitable perinatal outcomes for all who desire or experience pregnancy, and we prioritize those proposals aimed at eliminating health inequities.
+SMFM supports policies to advance optimal and equitable perinatal outcomes for all who desire or experience pregnancy.
+We prioritize activities in line with our health policy agenda, which is rooted in health equity and supports policy proposals that are aimed at eliminating healthcare inequities for high-risk pregnant people.
 Letters, testimony, and other documents related to SMFM’s federal and state advocacy efforts can be found below.

 Interested in seeing what legislation SMFM has endorsed?
 Check it out here.